 More than 280 projects were entered in the 2011 AIACC Design Awards program, and 29 projects were selected by jury of The American Institute of Architects, California Council (AIACC) for their outstanding design and innovation.
-Designed by California architects or located in the state, winning projects were diverse in size, scope, budget, and typology…from mixed-use towers in Guangzhou, China (designed by SOM) to a “small project” – the Fung Shui cube (designed by SPACEFLAVOR) as a mobile space to maximize the “chi” of the area, each of the projects selected were recognized for their original approach to solving problems.
+Designed by California architects or located in the state, winning projects were diverse in size, scope, budget, and typology…from mixed-use towers in Guangzhou, China (designed by SOM) to a “small project” – the Fung Shui cube as a mobile space to maximize the “chi” of the area, each of the projects selected were recognized for their original approach to solving problems.
 Whether it be a difficult site, a limited budget, or a challenge to reuse existing buildings in new ways.

 Five architects served on the jury and were selected for their design perspective, portfolio of work, and professional expertise.